smwarsh/100-days-of-code/log.md

 ### Day 2: August 11, 2018

 **Today's Progress**: Signed up for FreeCodeCamp and started Basic JavaScript curriculum.
+Did 36 challenges.
 Also took the new coders survey and uploaded my challenges to GitHub.

 **Time Spent Coding**: 1h 10m